(Personal Capital is now Empower)

 The Debt Reduction Calculator is a free calculator that lets you enter your various debt balances, rates, and terms to help you figure out which ones you should pay off first.
 You can also see how long it will take you to be debt-free.

 Morningstar has a portfolio tracker that keeps up with your asset allocation, individual investment performance, and more, all accessible from your smartphone.

 Another free calculator, the Ultimate Retirement Calculator, lets you plug in your current age, projected retirement age, and a host of other details, such as inflation, annual returns, cost of living adjustments, and even life expectancy.

 The challenge here is that now you’re back to the initial problem - too many apps and tools to manage.

-Frankly, no app compares with Personal Capital, Berger says.
+Frankly, no app compares with Empower, Berger says.
 There are other apps that do some things very well.
 YNAB is an excellent budget tool, for example.
-But I’ve not seen another app that does everything that Personal Capital does.
+But I’ve not seen another app that does everything that Empower does.

 1. Create an account